-Environmental Law Enforcement in Kannaland will assist with this objective.
+The objective of the Municipality is to strive towards a safe community in Kannaland through the proactive management of traffic, environmental health, fire and disaster risks.
 The function of the traffic service is critical to ensure overall law enforcement and road safety within the Kannaland municipal area.
 A Traffic Safety and revenue plan will be developed during the 2022/27 financial year, with the assistance of the Provincial Treasury and Department of Local Government.

-The Municipality has reviewed the status of preparedness and contingency plans associated with the prevailing risks identified in the area which has reflected possible risk reduction projects during the 2022-2027 financial years.
-The Kannaland Municipality Disaster Management Plan and Disaster Risk Assessment was adopted by Council during February 2022 in collaboration with the Garden Route District Municipality.
-The Garden Route District Municipality continues to provide Fire and Rescue Services within the Kannaland Municipal area as the Municipality does not have the capability to do so for bush and veld fires.
+The Municipality will review the status of preparedness and contingency plans associated with the prevailing risks identified in the area and to also reflect possible risk reduction projects during the first three years of the 2022-2027 Financial Years.
+The Garden Route District Municipality has agreed to provide Fire and Rescue Services within the Kannaland Municipal area as the Municipality does not have the capability to do so for bush and veld fires.
 The municipality aim to also review the traffic by-law which was developed during the 2017/18 - 2019/2020 financial years.